vulnerability-lookup/FediVuln/README.md

 Set the configuration variables in config.py as appropriate for your environment:

-- Mastodon instance URL.
+- the Mastodon instance URL.
-- Vulnerability Lookup API root and authentication token.
+- optionally, the Vulnerability Lookup API root and authentication token.

 ### Register your application